-Dialectical behavior therapy (DBT), Harm reduction, Interpersonal psychotherapy (IPT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Prolonged exposure (PE), Relational, Solution-focused, Strengths-based
+Dialectical Behavior Therapy (DBT), Harm Reduction, Interpersonal Psychotherapy, Mindfulness-based Cognitive Therapy (MBCT), Motivational Interviewing, Prolonged Exposure, Relational, Solution-focused, Strengths-based

 I approach my work with clients with a strong emphasis on the mind-body connection, without judgment and with compassion.
 I enjoy collaborating with clients to support them in achieving their goals of living more balanced and fulfilling lives.
 I also acknowledge that we do not live our lives in a vacuum and that the many intersections of identities influence and impact our lived experiences and vice versa.
 My goal as a clinician is to provide a safe and validating space where clients can feel seen and heard.

 I recognize the importance of building a strong therapeutic relationship and bring a calm and genuine demeanor to each session.
 I incorporate components of Cognitive Behavior Therapy, Dialectical Behavior Therapy, Mindfulness, trauma-focused modalities, strengths-based and solution-focused approaches, while also understanding that therapy is not “one size fits all” and I recognize the importance of person-centered and individualized approaches aligned with an individual’s specific treatment goals.

 BSW - Social Work, University of Maryland Baltimore